AetherVoyager/jellyfin-plugin-sportarr/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Credits

+This plugin is part of the [Sportarr](https://github.com/Sportarr/Sportarr) project, originally created by the Sportarr team.
+Sportarr is a sports media management application similar to Radarr/Sonarr but designed specifically for sports content.

 ## Links

 - [Sportarr Main Project](https://github.com/Sportarr/Sportarr)